VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Agent creates a subscription using the value of self.setting2 in the method `_create_subscription`.
-The messages for this subscription hare handeled with the `_handle_publish` method:
+The messages for this subscription are handeled with the `_handle_publish` method:

 ::